Powerlearnproject/se-day1-assignment-mac-cloud/README.md

 # Part 1: Introduction to Software Engineering

-1. Explain what software engineering is and discuss its importance in the technology industry.
+Explain what software engineering is and discuss its importance in the technology industry.

-Software Engineering The process of designing, developing, and maintaining
+The process of designing, developing, and maintaining
           software
-Ensuring that software products are of high quality, reliable, efficient, scalable, and user-friendly.
-It involves using structured methodologies, tools, and best practices to create software that meets specific requirements while solving real-world problems.

 2. Identify and describe at least three key milestones in the evolution of software engineering.